breez/breez-lnurl/README.md

     - `pubkey` used to sign the request signature
   - Payload (JSON):
     - `time` in seconds since epoch
-    - `username` for the lightning address
+    - `username` for the BIP353 address
     - `offer` for the username's BIP353 record
     - `signature` of "<time>-<username>-<offer>"
   - Description: Registers a new BOLT12 Offer.